teddywing/No-More-GitHub-Neck-Cricks-for-Chrome/README.md

 # Help!
 Mouse-dragging is all weird!
 The graph may be rotated, but the controls aren’t.
-Here's a handy translation key.
+Here’s a handy translation key.

 ## Mouse dragging
 * UP: graph moves RIGHT